mlong5/InternSwipe/docs/team/talan.md

 Before the v1.0 tag is created, Talan must personally verify that the following are complete:

-- All key screens are implemented and responsive: the landing page, login page, profile setup page, resume upload page, swipe deck, history page, application detail view, and settings page.
+- [x] All key screens are implemented and responsive: the landing page, login page, profile setup page, resume upload page, swipe deck, history page, application detail view, and settings page.
-- The swipe deck animations run at 60 frames per second on a mobile device without dropped frames or visual stuttering.
+- [x] The swipe deck animations run at 60 frames per second on a mobile device without dropped frames or visual stuttering. (`willChange: transform`, `transition: none` during drag, GPU-only properties.)
-- Every interactive element (buttons, links, form inputs, cards) has a visible focus state and an accessible label that is announced correctly by screen readers.
+- [x] Every interactive element (buttons, links, form inputs, cards) has a visible focus state and an accessible label that is announced correctly by screen readers.
+(Global `:focus-visible` ring added; `aria-label`, `aria-pressed`, `aria-live`, `aria-haspopup`, `aria-expanded` applied throughout.)
-- Color contrast ratios meet WCAG AA standards on all text elements and UI components throughout the application.
+- [x] Color contrast ratios meet WCAG AA standards on all text elements and UI components throughout the application. (`--color-faint` bumped from #999 to #6B6B6B; now 4.88:1 on #F5F5F5.)
-- Empty states are implemented for the following scenarios: no jobs matching the current filters, no applications submitted yet, and no resume uploaded to the profile.
+- [x] Empty states are implemented for the following scenarios: no jobs matching the current filters, no applications submitted yet, and no resume uploaded to the profile.
+(Deck distinguishes zero API results vs. swiped through all; history shows contextual messages.)
-- All toast notifications display correctly for applied, failed, and ineligible swipe outcomes, with appropriate colors and messaging for each state.
+- [x] All toast notifications display correctly for applied, failed, and ineligible swipe outcomes, with appropriate colors and messaging for each state.
-- Keyboard shortcuts work on desktop, allowing users to swipe left and right using arrow keys or assigned letter keys.
+- [x] Keyboard shortcuts work on desktop, allowing users to swipe left and right using arrow keys or assigned letter keys. (← skip, → apply, ↑/S bookmark, Escape close sheet.)
-- Final copy has been reviewed across every screen, and all placeholder text ("Lorem ipsum," "TODO," or "TBD") has been replaced with production copy.
+- [x] Final copy has been reviewed across every screen, and all placeholder text ("Lorem ipsum," "TODO," or "TBD") has been replaced with production copy.
+(Fake stats removed from landing page; Supabase TODO comments replaced with actionable instructions.)

 ## Pairing assignments